elunna/nerfhack-changelog/README.md

 * Monsters are never generated peaceful in Sokoban (FIQ)
 * Zombies don't revive in Sokoban and they won't dig out of the ground.
 * Monsters won't break boulders in Sokobon.
-* Cursed gain level can be used in Sokoban to bypass a floor (xnh)

 * All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
 * The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a weaker white dragon and actually all Soko zoos have the white dragon guarding the treasure.